 2.36 Request to refer objection to Telecommunications Industry Ombudsman

-(1) Within 9 business days after the objector receives the carrier’s response to the objection, the objector may ask the carrier, in writing, to refer the objection to the Telecommunications Industry Ombudsman.
+(1) Within 5 business days after the objector receives the carrier’s response to the objection:

+(a) the objector may ask the carrier, in writing to; or

+(b) the carrier may, at its own initiative;

+refer the objection to the Telecommunications Industry Ombudsman.

-(2) The carrier must comply with the request.
+(2) The carrier must comply with a request of the objector made under paragraph 2.36(1)(a), and provide the objector with notice that the referral has occurred within 1 business day.

+(3) Where the carrier has referred the objection under paragraph 2.36(1)(b), the carrier must provide the person with notice that the referral has occurred within 1 business day.

-Note If the objector does not ask the carrier to refer the objection, the carrier may engage in the land entry activity: see s 2.32, situation 2.
+Note If the objection is not referred to the Telecommunications Industry Ombudsman, the carrier may engage in the land entry activity: see s 2.32, situation 2.

 2.37 Compliance with directions of Telecommunications Industry Ombudsman

 (1) Subject to this section, if the Telecommunications Industry Ombudsman gives a direction to the carrier about the way in which the carrier should engage in the land entry activity, the carrier must comply with the direction.